WZ123-123/Simple-Nav-Page/README.en.md

 * 🌙 **Night Mode**: Easily switch between light and dark modes using the icon next to the title

+* ⬆➡ **Layout Switching**:Click the title to toggle between horizontal and vertical card layouts.

 * 💻 **Visual admin panel**: Add and manage websites visually

 ---